Ever tried to draw a butterfly? So many times, but there is always “something” that just won’t let you finish the drawing as you would like to?

 Once you decide to draw a butterfly, wouldn’t you just love to draw the most beautiful one?
 Despite its “seeming” difficulty?!

 Draw (study) both (front and hind) wings separately first.
-Observe the shape of front wings and decide (pick) which one you’ll practice.
+Observe the shape of the front wings and decide (pick) which one you’ll practice.
 Right or left?

 Then draw one selected wing – purposely enlarged.
-This exercise will help you to acquire more skill in capturing the pattern (design) on the wing and the shape of wing itself.
+This exercise will help you to acquire more skill in capturing the pattern (design) on the wing and the shape of the wing itself.